lilbitner/workoutapp_backend-/README.md

 Euphoria was created as part of the Module 3 project in the Flatiron School software engineering bootcamp program.

+The frontend repository can be found here: https://github.com/lilbitner/workoutapp_frontend

 Features:

     1. Can create an account using a valid username and password.